MovingBlocks/GooeyJr/README.md

 Note: Ensure that `HUBOT_IRC_NICK` is set to the same nickname used to register for your freenode account i.e. `HUBOT_IRC_NICK` should be the same as `HUBOT_IRC_USERNAME`.

 You will also need to change the server to Freenode.
 To do this, enter `heroku config:add HUBOT_IRC_SERVER="irc.freenode.net"`.
 The channel will be #terasology, the same as with Espernet.

+## Running the bot on Slack
+Deploying GooeyJr on Slack in similar to deploying it on IRC, except you'll be using the `develop` branch instead.

+You only need to add the `HUBOT_SLACK_TOKEN` configuration to allow the bot to connect to your Slack workspace.